0xPARC/0xparc-intro-book/src/plonk.typ

   <plonkpoly>
 ]

-And this can be done using polynomial commitments pretty easily.
+And this can be done using polynomial commitments pretty easily:
+Penny should send a commitment to $H(T)$, and then Victor just verifies @plonkpoly at random values in $FF_q$.
+As both sides are polynomials of degree up to $3(N-1)$, either the equation holds for every input or there are at most $3N-4$ values for which it's true (two different polynomials of degree $3(N-1)$ can agree at up to $3N-4$ points).

 #algorithm("Proving PLONK satisfies the gate constraints")[
   1. Penny computes $H(T) in FF_q [T]$